AleksandarJavorovic/portfolio-project-1/README.md

 ### **Header**

 The website is built upon principles of responsive design, therefore the header, as well as other parts of site, look slightly different on devices with different screen sizes.
-Within the header we have company name(logo) on the left side, as well as navigation bar which contains 4 elements on bigger screens, on smaller screens is swaped with the so-called burger icon, which is drop-down menu.
+Within the header we have company name(logo) on the left side, as well as navigation bar which contains 4 elements on bigger screens, on smaller screens it is swaped with the so-called burger icon, which is drop-down menu.
 Elements of the header have naming and icon appropriate to the content which follows behind.

 - **Mobile Phone**